-We consider that this could give rise to practical challenges should existing heads of planning not hold a qualification(s) for their role but have appropriate experience.
+We note that this could give rise to practical challenges should existing heads of planning not hold a qualification(s) for their role but have appropriate experience.
+We suggest that consideration be given to transitional arrangements which could be put in place for existing heads of planning.